-Inverters add load to the electrical system, even if no appliances are connected.
+Inverters add load to the electrical system, even with no connected appliances.
 The larger the inverter, the greater that base load.

 So it’s a complete waste to install an oversized inverter for your needs.

-The smallest size inverter you can get away with is one that can run the most powerful AC device on your list, with no other load.
+The smallest inverter you can get away with is one that can run the most powerful AC device on your list with no other load.